Some people think on-page SEO is just throwing your keywords on the page.

 10. Can you add modifiers to your title?

-Title modifiers like “best”, “top”, or the year (“2019”) can help you capture more long-tail organic search traffic.
+Most people throw their keyword into the title call it day for the on-page SEO efforts.
+But what they don’t realize is that title modifiers like “best”, “top”, or the year (“2022”) can help you capture more long-tail organic search traffic.

 11. Have you used all your title tag real estate?